-During the year ended December 31, 2021, the Company repurchased the remaining portion of the outstanding 2023 Notes, which met the criteria to be accounted for as a debt extinguishment, and repurchased a portion of the outstanding 2025 Notes, which met the criteria to be accounted for as a debt extinguishment with an inducement charge.
+During the year ended December 31, 2021, the Company repurchased the remaining portion of the outstanding 2.375% Convertible Senior Notes due 2023 (the "2023 Notes"), which met the criteria to be accounted for as a debt extinguishment, and repurchased a portion of the outstanding 1.250% Convertible Senior Notes Due 2025 (the "2025 Notes"), which met the criteria to be accounted for as a debt extinguishment with an inducement charge.
 The consideration paid for the repurchases was allocated to the liability and equity components of the 2023 Notes and 2025 Notes based on the fair value of the liability component, which was determined utilizing an estimated discount rate for a similar liability with the same maturity, but without the conversion option.
 The consideration allocated to the equity component was calculated by deducting the fair value of the liability component from the aggregate consideration, excluding interest.
 The Company subsequently compared the allocated consideration with the carrying value of the liability component to record a loss on extinguishment, which included the proportionate amounts of unamortized debt discount and the remaining unamortized debt issuance costs.
 An inducement charge representing the difference between the fair value of the consideration delivered to the holders of the repurchased 2025 Notes and the fair value of the consideration issuable under the original conversion terms is included in Loss on extinguishment of debt in the accompanying Consolidated Statements of Operations.